JERUSALEM

 • Western Wall tunnels

-Get to know the Region
+Get to know Jerusalem

 All of Israel’s regions are special in their own way.
 Here are a few things that are unique about Jerusalem.